awsdocs/aws-support-user-guide/doc_source/service-limits.md

 See the following checks for the service limits \(also known as quotas\) category\.

+All checks in this category have the following descriptions:

+**Alert Criteria**
++ Yellow: 80% of limit reached\.
++ Red: 100% of limit reached\.
++ Blue: Trusted Advisor was unable to retrieve utilization or limits in one or more AWS Regions\.

+**Recommended Action**
+If you expect to exceed a service limit, request an increase directly from the [Service Quotas](https://console.aws.amazon.com/servicequotas) console\.
+If Service Quotas doesn’t support your service yet, you can create open a support case in [Support Center](https://console.aws.amazon.com/support/home?region=us-east-1#/case/create?issueType=service-limit-increase&type=service_limit_increase)\.

+**Report columns**
++ Status
++ Service
++ Region
++ Limit Amount
++ Current Usage

 **Note**
 Values are based on a snapshot, so your current usage might differ\.
 Quota and usage data can take up to 24 hours to reflect any changes\.
 In cases where quotas have been recently increased, you might temporarily see utilization that exceeds the quota\.